 I've been experimenting to get around the cost issues and have discovered that for myself, there is an alternative which works.
 One of the main ingredients of Protexid is melatonin.
-I've found that at least on the mild heartburn I get if I ingest hidden gluten, I can take 1 mg of melatonin before bed, it has the same heartburn quelling effect.
+I've found that at least on the mild heartburn I get if I ingest hidden gluten, I can take .25 to 1 mg of melatonin before bed, it has the same heartburn quelling effect.

 In his book Heartburn Cured, Norm Robillard discusses how a high carb diet contributes to heartburn.
 He shares his story and other stories of people who have changed their diets and become completely heartburn free.
 His view (and mine) is that the best acid reflux diet is one which eliminates grains, sugar and processed, high carb foods. this kind of acid reflux diet can help the stomach lining heal, and result in a reversal or lessening of symptoms.

 Dr. Stephen Wangen, in his book Healthier Without Wheat: A New Understanding of Wheat Allergies, Celiac Disease, and Non-Celiac Gluten Intolerance writes that heartburn, along with irritable bowel syndrome, Crohn's disease, and other digestive problems are common symptoms associated with wheat gluten intolerance.